How Many People Die From Heroin?

 - Repeatedly losing consciousness

-Signs and symptoms may vary depending on the amount and purity of the heroin used, any other co-occurring substance use, a person’s age and weight.
-One of the most lethal contributing factors is heroin laced with fentanyl or other powerful substances.
+Signs and symptoms may vary depending on the amount and purity of the heroin used.
+Symptoms may also differ if other substances are being used at the same time.
+In some cases a person’s age and weight may affect the severity of symptoms.
+A lethal contributing factor is when heroin is laced with fentanyl or other substances.
 Heroin overdose is also more likely to occur in those who relapse during recovery.
-Individuals who have built up a tolerance and then abstain have a decreased tolerance level, increasing the risk of unintentional overdose.10
+Individuals who have built up a tolerance and then stop use have a decreased their tolerance level.
+A lowered tolerance level increases the risk of unintentional overdose.
+10

 How Much Heroin Causes an Overdose?